29 Jan Controlling Omnisphere in Live Mode

-Repeat this for the rest of the buttons and then uncheck learn and switch out of Gig Performer edit mode.
+Repeat this for the rest of the buttons and then uncheck learn and switch out of Gig Performer Edit mode.

 You should now see that as you click each button on or off in Gig Performer, the corresponding part in Omnisphere will turn on or off in sync.

-Of course you can now associate those buttons with MIDI controls, or use the Rig Manager to associate the appropriate aliases so that you can turn the sounds on or off from a MIDI controller.
+Of course you can now associate those button widgets with MIDI controls, or use the Rig Manager to associate the appropriate aliases so that you can turn the sounds on or off from a MIDI controller.
 You can also create different variations where you have different combinations of those buttons enabled.